Cafélog

-I wonder if I’m the only one who shares this opinion: embedded web browsers suck.
+I wonder if I’m the only one who finds in-app browsers annoying—most of the time.

 I’m talking about the web browsers of the many communication apps, messaging services, and social networks that live on our smartphones (such as Gmail, Instagram, Reddit, LinkedIn…).